 When I go back, I myself feel like an outsider.
 Even when I make a long dreamt of visit to Mohammed Ali Road for Ramzan Iftar, I feel like a tourist, thrilled with the crowded markets, the food stalls, the smells of the food that belonged to my childhood.

 I feel the same when I speed by in the car over the JJ fly over, on my visits to South Mumbai.
 Seeing Saifee Lane, where my grandmother lived, Nakhuda Mohallah from where we caught the tonga from for our Sunday ride to the Gateway of India, Nagpada street which led to the theatres on Grant Road where I watched my first films, along Mohammed Ali Road, seeing the windows, the ‘chaalis’ where friends and relatives once lived – now seeing it from the top, seeing it more crowded, wondering ‘Was it always like this?
 Did I live amidst this?’

-Once when we walk through Chor Bazar, Vivek and I, the dirt, the trash around appalls me.
+Once when we walk through Chor Bazar, my husband, Vivek, and I, the dirt, the trash around appalls me.
 But I walked here everyday, my uncle still lives here, even though I rarely visit anymore.